 ELSA follows the lives of people in England ages 50 and over.

 1 in 3 people in England are now over 50, which means it's really important we understand what life is like for England’s ageing population.

-pension systems to meet the needs of this ageing population.
+ELSA helps the government plan health care services and pensions systems to best meet the needs of this growing population.

 You can read the latest report on ELSA's website.

 - Retirees tend to have more social contact and are more likely to take part in education classes and join a political party or church group.